Submit Your Application

 Additional School Specific Requirements

-Due to the conditions surrounding the Coronavirus and the limited access to the GRE, the faculty for the following programs will accept and review applications without the GRE score report for Fall 2021 applicants: MSEd in School Psychology, PsyD in School/Clinical Child Psychology, PhD in School Psychology, PhD in Clinical Psychology (Health Care Emphasis), and the PhD in Mental Health Counseling.
+- Due to the conditions surrounding the Coronavirus and the limited access to the GRE, the faculty for the PhD Mental Health Counseling program will accept and review applications without the GRE score report for Fall 2023.

 - A GRE score for the MA in Psychology is optional.